Do you know what a TSP is and how it works? A TSP is a retirement savings and investment plan that the federal government offers instead of a 401(k).

 That amount would only be enough to live on for about 2 years in retirement.
 As you can see, the longer and more that you contribute, the better you can live in your golden years.

 My family’s plan is to max out the contribution limit each year to make up for lost time.
-For 2022, this amount is $20,500 which would mean about $1,708 per month.
+For 2023, this contribution limit is $22,500 which would mean about $1,875 per month.

 –If you’re only invested in the old default G Fund, you’re missing out.